wada314/puroro/puroro/src/design_doc.md

 ## Nth attempt: Create new `OwnedPerson<T>` struct that owns both `Bump` and `Person`

 ## Nth attempt: Stop using provided `String`, `Vec` and `Box`

+Until here, we got many reasons to not use the Bumpalo's providing `String`, `Vec` and `Box`.

+- `String` and `Vec` are owning `&'bump Bump` ptr inside itself.
+This is redundant in our purpose because our message struct always have it.
+- The lifetime parameter `'bump` is making our code complex when we are abstracting the `&'bump Bump` into `B: Deref<Target=Bump>`.
+- (Is this true?)
+Actually, as long as the message struct fields are private and the accessor methods are well-designed, they don't need to be checked for the lifetimes.
+They always get dropped at the same time with the owner message struct.
+- Imagine if our message struct uses `Rc<Bump>` as a pointer to the `Bump`.
+If our accessor method returns a `&'_ str` or `String<'_>`, then that lifetime is limited to the message struct's lifetime.
+But what if we can make a new string struct that owns the both string buffer and cloned `Rc<Bump>` interface, and then return that from the message's accessor methods?
+We can get a full benefit of the shared reference counting smart pointer!